airvent-team/solana-contract/README.md

 ### Token Security
 - Mint Authority is permanently removed upon initialization (no additional minting possible)
+- **Treasury PDA**: All tokens stored in program-controlled PDA (seeds: `[b"treasury"]`)
+- Treasury is fully controlled by the smart contract - no external signatures needed
-- Treasury Authority should use secure wallet/Multisig
+- Authority account for admin functions should use secure wallet/Multisig

 ### Device Management Security
 - **Registration Verification**: DeviceRewards only created in register_device (removed init_if_needed)